15 Best Attractions & Things to Do in Zadar

 The Sea Organ in Zadar

-The nearby Greeting to the Sun is another must-experience in Zadar.
-It is a spectacular circular installation consisting of 300 multi-layered glass plates and solar cells that, come nightfall, light up.
-These two attractions complement each other so well, we recommend seeing them in one visit.
+Another art piece to view in Zadar is the Greeting to the Sun, a circular installation of 300 multi-layered glass plates and solar cells that, come nightfall, light up.

 Address: Obala kralja Petra Krešimira IV, 23000, Zadar, Croatia